 for all of your work.
 Not just the successes, but the failures too.
 Establishing yourself as somebody who is self-aware

 and unafraid to own up to their actions (no matter the result) will further your professional reputation.
 Aside from getting the credit you deserve, you’ll be a person that people want to work with.

 There’s a lot of language that should be avoided

 at work because it can hurt our performance

 .
 Add “I think” to that list in order to get the credit you deserve.
 When your boss asks you about a project’s recent performance, talking about how you think the project went versus how it actually went can make a big difference.

 The next time you’re tempted to say “I think the project went well,” say “we beat our expectations by X, due to the success of Y.” The latter statement is based solely on facts and shows what a great manager you are (without you having to state it directly).

 3. Advocate for other women.

 An easy way to start speaking up about the credit you’re not getting?
 Practice — by promoting the other women on your team.
 The next opportunity you have, recognize your co-worker’s accomplishment in a team meeting.
 Doing so on a regular basis will make you more comfortable praising others.
-It won’t be long before you’ll be able to confidently promote yourself with your boss!
+It won’t be long before you’ll be able to confidently promote yourself

 With the Clooney Foundation for Justice’s announcement this week, Amal and George Clooney made a significant investment in young people across the world.
 It’s time for the world to start investing in the future of working women, too.